InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 ```
 cleos push action yx.ntoken transfer '{"from":"user1","to":"d1","amount":"10000.0000 DKRW","memo":"my memo"}' -p user1
 ```
    * The account user1 can send the native token issued by other system depositories like d2 to the system depository d1.
-In such case, d1 calls the transfer action to d2 to redeem the native token from d2.
+In such case, d1 will call the transfer action to d2 to redeem the native token from d2 at any time.
+It's natural to request redemption between system depositories.
 * Then the system depository checks the transfer action is irreversible and calls nredeem action.
 ```
 cleos push action yx.ntoken nredeem '{"token":{"amount":"10000.0000 DKRW","issuer":"d1"},"memo":"my memo"}' -p d1